sami-chaaban/starparser/README.md

 * ```--split_optics``` does not renumber the optics groups that were greater than 1 back to 1, although this does not affect any behavior downstream in Relion and elsewhere.

 * The ```--plot_coordinates``` circle size does not exactly match the requested value.
 If you need it to be exact, save the file as pdf with ```--t pdf``` and open the plot in illustrator to modify the circle size.

+* The Freedman-Diaconis rule for histogram binning is not always appropriate.

 ---